Career Timeline of Michelle Obama: Major Achievements and Milestones

 2023: Michelle Obama: The Light Podcast

-In 2023, Michelle Obama created Michelle Obama: The Light Podcast based on topics in her 2022 book The Light We Carry and featured conversations held during her live book tour.
+In 2023, Michelle Obama released the podcast Michelle Obama: The Light Podcast, based on topics in her 2022 book The Light We Carry, featuring conversations held during her live book tour.

-In March 2024, Michelle Obama's office announced that she would not be running for president in the 2024 United States presidential election, amidst media speculation over President Biden's candidacy.
+In March 2024, amid media speculation, Michelle Obama's office announced that she would not be running for president in the 2024 United States presidential election.

-On August 20, 2024, Michelle Obama delivered the penultimate address on the second night of the 2024 Democratic National Convention and then introduced her husband, former president Barack Obama.
-Her speech was described by The New York Times as "electrifying."
+On August 20, 2024, Michelle Obama delivered the penultimate address on the second night of the 2024 Democratic National Convention and introduced her husband, former president Barack Obama.
+Her speech was described as "electrifying" by The New York Times.

 In March 2025, Michelle Obama launched the podcast IMO with her brother Craig Robinson.